Managing bushfire risk

 - Victorian bushfire risk profiles report – accessible version

-This approach has already been used to model bushfire risk in the Dandenong Ranges landscape bushfire project led by the Fire Services Commissioner.
+This approach has already been used to model bushfire risk in the Dandenong Ranges landscape bushfire project led by the former Fire Services Commissioner.

 Bushfire risk landscape teams